emurph91/commute-app/README.md

     d.
 This data set needs to be cleaned, a "mode" column is required with bus, rail, tube, and ferry categories aggregating the data.

     e.
-See xlookup transport mode table.csv for help.
+See mode_table.csv for help.

 7. Run the Application through app.py

-8. In the terminal a http link will appear, click to open the web application.
+8. In the terminal a http link (http://127.0.0.1:5000) will appear, click to open the web application.

-9. Input criteria of request and click search.
+9. Input commute criteria and click search.
 NOTE: Searches can take up to 5mins due to numerous API calls.
 --------------------------------
 --------------------------------
 **Project Structure**